Italian Greyhound Health Issues

 Italian Greyhounds are predisposed to several health conditions including dental disease, leg fractures, epilepsy.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound requires thoughtful care tailored to their specific breed characteristics.
+At 7-14 lbs and with a typical 14-15 yrs lifespan, the Italian Greyhound rewards owners who understand the breed's specific quirks rather than treating it as a generic pet.
 The Italian Greyhound's minimal shedding coat and moderate activity requirements tell only part of the story — their toy heritage shapes everything from trainability to health risks.

 Genetic Screening